clemsonacm/hackpack/presents/vim/vim.markdown

 +   Abbreviations will do simple snippets
 +   `:ab` create/view abbreviations
 +   Snipmate and Ultisnips
-    --TODO could use this to segue into plugins
-	--TODO I agree I'll put it here
     +   Better snippets support
     +   Provide advanced completion features